omarreis/vsop2013/README.md

 * calculates heliocentric rectangular position and speed ( in UA and UA/day)

 # Test app
 Program TestVSOP2013 is a Firemonkey app.
-To use it, you have to download at least one of the files mentioned above from theory's FTP repository.
+To use it, you have to download at least one of the data files mentioned above from theory's FTP repository ( current file is VSOP2013.p2000 )

 * Set filename and click [Load File] - This will freeze the app for a while, as it loads de 400 MB of text
 * Set JDE epoch and planet id and click [Calc]